10 MIN READ

 Imagine this scenario: your boss has just handed you a big project.
-You're excited to get started, but she's left you with almost no direction as to how she expects you to go about it.
-She's specified the deadline and a deliverable, and has left it to you to find your own way.
+You're excited to get started, but she's left you with no direction as to how she expects you to go about it.
+She's specified the deadline and the deliverable, and has left you to find your own way.

-On the other hand, your last boss was the complete opposite.
-He'd hand you a piece of work to do and then spend the next few weeks hovering over your shoulder, questioning your decisions and offering "helpful advice" at every turn.
+Your last boss was the complete opposite.
+He'd hand you a piece of work and then spend the next few weeks hovering over your shoulder, questioning your decisions and offering "helpful advice" at every turn.

-These two scenarios illustrate the opposite ends of a management style spectrum.
+These two scenarios illustrate opposite ends of a management style spectrum.